 6. She violates your boundaries or simply doesn’t recognize them at all: she reads your diary, provides no privacy, invades your space, complains about your personal business to everyone in front of you, and shares private details of your life with strangers in order to humiliate and embarrass you.

 7. She tells you of the debt that can never be repaid by you, she says she sacrificed everything to give you life; this causes you much confusion, disappointment, frustration, pain, and self-doubt.

 8. She competes with you, which makes you feel awkward and confused about your identity.

 9. She befriends your friends and even flirts with your boyfriend.

 10. She steals the ownership for your accomplishments and presents them as her own, unless she simply dismisses them.

-11. She makes every little inconvenience your faults and imposes guilt and shame on you, projecting all her faults on you.
+11. She makes every little inconvenience your fault and imposes guilt and shame on you, projecting all her mistakes on you.

 12. She is jealous of you.